TheCandidStartup/TheCandidStartup.github.io/_drafts/kia-eniro-12v-battery-drain.md

 All seemed normal until she returned to the car a couple of days later, after the event.
 The 12V battery was dead.

 Unless you have an EV, you may not realize that they have two batteries.
-The big high power Lithium-Ion battery used to drive the motor and a normal 12V car battery used for the rest of the electrical systems.
+The big high power lithium-ion battery used to drive the motor and a normal 12V car battery used for the rest of the electrical systems.

 There are two reasons for this.
 First, car electrical systems are designed to work with 12V DC.
 It's easier to use standard parts rather than custom stuff that can work with the big battery directly.
 Second, it's safer if the 400V high power drive circuits are only powered on when needed.
 The car runs off the 12V battery until you put it in drive mode.
 Once in drive mode, it recharges the 12V from the big battery.

 Perhaps surprisingly, EVs often have problems with their 12V batteries.
 The battery doesn't have much work to do.
 There's no starter motor to turn over.
 Starting the car is just a matter of activating a relay.
 Manufacturers cut their costs by fitting a more basic, lower capacity 12V battery.
 There's also a theory that turning over a starter motor regularly helps keep a 12V battery in good condition.

 Our original 12V battery died a couple of years ago.
 Our experiences then prompted us to fit a battery monitor and buy a cheap jump starter.
 As there's no starter motor to turn over, you don't need much to jump start an EV.
-A small Lithium-Ion power bank will do the job.
+A small lithium-ion power bank will do the job.

-Lucy opened the car with the mechanical key and jump started the car without trouble.
+Lucy opened the car with the mechanical key and jump started it without trouble.
 It seemed fine after that.
 I checked the battery monitor when she got home and all looked normal.

 # Rapid Battery Drain

-On November 3rd the 12V started draining rapidly.
+On November 3rd the 12V started draining rapidly without us noticing.
 We last used the car on Nov 4th.
 By the morning of Nov 5th the battery was completely dead.
-Down to 9v according to the battery monitor.
+Down to 9v according to the battery monitor history.
 We next tried to use it on Nov 7th.
 Jump starting didn't work.

 Normally when you connect the jump starter, the car turns on in standby mode, as it does when unlocking with the key fob.
 You put your foot on the brake and press the start button to turn on everything else, including the main battery.